WarpWorks/warpjs-survey-tool-plugin/README.md

 - `imageLibrary` is for the images associated with the questionnaire at the top level
 - `image` is for the image associated with a category or quesiton
 - `map` is for the image mapping for an image
+- `resultSet` is for the result sets for the suggested readings section